Wck127/Zero-coupon-bond-calculation-python-AI/README.md

-# Bond-valuation-python-AI
+# Zero-coupon-bond-calculator-python-AI
-A Python project demonstrating bond valuation, yield to maturity, and price–yield curve visualization.
+A Python project creating a calculator for yield to maturity of zero-coupon bonds.